abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 A feasible schedule is represented by a directed acyclic disjunctive graph.
 In fact, the opposite is also true.
 A complete orientation of the edges in :math:`D` defines a feasible schedule if and only if the resulting directed disjunctive graph is acyclic.

 The makespan is given by the longest weighted path from :math:`s` to :math:`t`.
-This path - thickened in the next Figure - is called the *critical path*.
+This path - thickened in the next figure - is called the *critical path*.

 ..  only:: html